Hands-On Tutorial: Using Jupyter Notebooks in Dataiku¶

 For explanatory purposes, you can export similar versions of models trained using the in-memory Python engine to a Jupyter notebook.
 You can access this feature from the caret menu next to the Deploy button.

 For more information, please consult the product documentation.

-Jupyter notebooks are first-class citizens in Dataiku DSS.
+Jupyter notebooks are first-class citizens in Dataiku.
 They are in the toolbox of most of the data scientists, and they make a great environment for interactively analyzing your datasets using Python, R, or Scala.

-To learn more about notebooks in Dataiku DSS, including SQL notebooks, please see the product documentation on code notebooks.
+To learn more about notebooks in Dataiku, including SQL notebooks, please see the product documentation on code notebooks.